18 Blogging Tools For Beginners

 Ahrefs is one of the most popular SEO tools for a blogger.
 Many people use this tool to check their competitor’s backlinks and find link opportunities for their blogs.
 Ahrefs boasts that it has the largest index of live backlinks on the Internet, and it’s true because you can easily find tons of valuable link opportunities with this tool.

 Ahrefs also makes searching for your competitors’ keywords a breeze.
-You can find their top keywords and their rankings to help you identify the best opportunities for your blog.
+You can find their top keywords and rankings to help you identify the best opportunities for your blog.

 14. Link Whisper